muhkyle17/code-practice/README.md

-# Codewars
+# Coding Challenges

-### This repo contains code for me to practice codewars to further enhance my skills in coding and logical thinking.
+### This repository contains code for practicing LeetCode and CodeWars questions, aimed at enhancing my coding skills and logical thinking.